watson/stream-chopper/README.md

 accepted by the [`Writable`][writable] class, accepts the following config options:

-- `maxSize` - The maximum number of bytes that can be written to the `chopper` stream before a new output stream is emitted (default:
+- `size` - The maximum number of bytes that can be written to the `chopper` stream before a new output stream is emitted (default:
   `Infinity`)
-- `maxDuration` - The maximum number of milliseconds that an output stream can be in use before a new output stream is emitted (default:
-  `-1` which means no limit)
+- `time` - The maximum number of milliseconds that an output stream can be in use before a new output stream is emitted (default: `-1` which means no limit)
-- `splittype` - Change the algoritm used to determine how a written chunk that cannot fit into the current output stream should be handled.
+- `type` - Change the algoritm used to determine how a written chunk that cannot fit into the current output stream should be handled.
 The following values are possible:
   - `StreamChopper.split` - Fit as much data from the chunk as possible into the current stream and write the remainder to the next stream (default)